 Now I am turning my face to look at how last year undergraduates in Education Studies @ Bath Spa University can design and develop their digital environment to use it as a workbench to craft their undergraduate dissertation.

 My supervisory team has changed.
-Now I am working with two brilliant academics: Prof. Grainee Canole (here her blog), my Director of Studies a Professor of Learning Innovation with much experience and expertise in the field!
+Now I am working with: Prof. Grainee Canole (here her blog), my Director of Studies a Professor of Learning Innovation with much experience and expertise in the field (this has changed again in 2016).
 And Dr. Darren Garside (here his blog) a doctor in philosophy for children and is a bright Senior Lecturer with a brilliant mind and a big big heart, a beautiful human being.
-I am so lucky!!
+I am so lucky!! [this in now my DoS].

 Here is my first Blog, an attempt at a digital like drawer for my links and documents.